DigitalHistory-Lund/elam_stm_prep/README.md

 different approaches and switch between them without having to wait for it to recaltulate.

-### Pre-processing
+### 1. Pre-processing

-a.
-Select whether to aggregate the texts on:
+1. Select whether to aggregate the texts on:
     - Paragraph
     - Title
     - Author
-b.
-Select wether to use the raw paragraphs or the lemmatized paragraphs
+2. Select wether to use the raw paragraphs or the lemmatized paragraphs
-c.
-Select a minimum token length (default 1), discard everything shorter
+3. Select a minimum token length (default 1), discard everything shorter
-b.
-Update the stopwords list.
+4. Update the stopwords list.
     - The default stopwords list has been retreived from [aurelberra/stopwords](https://github.com/aurelberra/stopwords/blob/master/stopwords_latin.txt)
     - The stopwords can be updated and changed, duplicates are automatically removed.